Gavriil1/CI_PP4_TD/README.md

 ### Wave
-WAVE was used to test the websites accessibility.
+WAVE was used to test the website accessibility.

 <details><summary>Login</summary>
 We have two false positive errors.
-Waive check says that labels are empty, but in reality the the labels have icons instead of text.
+The WAVE check indicates that labels are empty, but in reality, the labels have icons instead of text

 <img src="docs/validation/accessibility/login-waive-1.png">
 <img src="docs/validation/accessibility/login-waive-2.png">
 </details>

 <details><summary>Register</summary>
-We have 3 false positive errors, like before.
-Waive check says that labels are empty, but in reality the the labels have icons instead of text.
+We have 3 false positive errors, as before.
+The WAVE check says that labels are empty, but in reality, the labels have icons instead of text.

 <img src="docs/validation/accessibility/register-waive-1.png">